 Obsessions are the thoughts that appear and persist, despite efforts to ignore them.
 As a result, people with OCD often perform tasks (compulsions) to seek relief from their obsession-related anxiety.
 Those suffering from OCD understand that their notions do not reconcile with the outside world, but feel as though they must act as though they do.

 In 50% to 60% of OCD cases, the disorder manifests without overt compulsions.
 Rather than immersing in observable compulsions, those with this subtype tend to perform more covert, mental rituals.
-More often than not, they feel driven to avoid any situation in which particular obsessive thoughts might be triggered.
+More often than not, they wish to avoid any situation in which may be triggering to particular obsessive thoughts.

 Dr. Rodriguez founded the Delray Center in 2003 and built it on a foundation of core clinical, professional, and ethical principles that are adhered to still to this day.
 Dr. Rodriguez founded the Delray Center in 2003 and built it on a foundation of core clinical, professional, and ethical principles that are adhered to still to this day.